-The HIPAA Privacy Rules – or “Standards for Privacy of Individually Identifiable Health Information” – were published in 2002 to protect the confidentiality of patient healthcare and payment data in order to prevent abuse and fraud in the healthcare system.
+The HIPAA Privacy Rule – or “Standards for Privacy of Individually Identifiable Health Information” – were introduced in 2002 to protect the confidentiality of patient healthcare and payment data in order to prevent abuse and fraud in the healthcare system.
 Since their publication, and despite massive advances in technology, the Rules have not changed.
 The only significant differences between 2002 and today is who the HIPAA Privacy Rules apply to and how they are enforced.

 Potential threats to the confidentiality of data exist both within each Covered Entity and from outside.
-Due to an increase in healthcare professionals using their personal mobile devices for work, there is an increased risk of unauthorized disclosures due the loss or theft of a mobile device.
+Due to an increase in healthcare professionals using their personal mobile devices for work, there is an increased risk of unauthorized disclosures due the loss or theft of mobile devices.
 Recent research found more than 40% of data breaches are attributable to portable media – including mobile devices – being lost or stolen.

-The term “Business Associate” covers any entity that performs a service for a healthcare provider, health plan or healthcare clearinghouse – including cloud service providers.
-Although healthcare providers, health plans and healthcare clearinghouses are expected to conduct due diligence on their Business Associates to ensure they are HIPAA-compliant before sharing PHI, the Business Associate can now also be fined for an avoidable breach of PHI.
+The term Business Associate covers any entity that performs a service for a healthcare provider, health plan or healthcare clearinghouse that requires contact with PHI.
+Although healthcare providers, health plans and healthcare clearinghouses are expected to conduct due diligence on their Business Associates to ensure they are HIPAA-compliant before sharing PHI, Business Associates can be fined for avoidable breaches of PHI.

 Some aspects of compliance with the HIPAA Privacy Rule is left to the discretion of the covered entity or business associate.
 The Privacy Rule was deliberately designed that way because healthcare organizations have diverse structures.
 HIPAA Rules need to incorporate some flexibility to to cater to the different types and sizes of covered entity and the varied ways in which they operate.